iszshara/Rust-Dashboard/README.md

 #9 add Error message if the window scaling is too small to display data correctly

+#13 improve the way the fetching works

+MAYBE

 #10 add kill option for processes

-MAYBE

-#11 maybe add some symbols (e.g. to up and download)
+#11 maybe add some symbols (e.g. to up and download)    > ✅ Task completed!

 #12 maybe add scrollbar for processes block         > ✅ Task completed!